kcech/sentilo-docs-test/docs/clients/arduino_client.rst

 What can we see in this example?
 There’re some additions compared with the first example.

--  Setup Arduino and the SentilClient is the same of the first sample
+-  Setup Arduino and the SentiloClient is the same of the first sample
 -  We’re making a sensors setup, but in this case it isn’t necessary, so it only informs us in debug mode what is happening in every moment…
 -  Into the loop